Q. What are the specifications of the Hoks?

 Q. The Universal Binding is long enough for my boots, but the straps are too short, what can I do?

-Beyond the ratchet strap adjustment, you can carefully unscrew the ratchet side of the strap (both toe a ankle straps) and adjust the strap in or out using the screw and Tnut provided.
+Beyond the ratchet strap adjustment, you can carefully unscrew the ratchet side of the strap (both toe and ankle straps) and adjust the strap in or out using the screw and Tnut provided.
+Using locktite on these screws is advised as that can come loose over time

 Q. What are the pros and cons of the Universal binding you sell for the Hoks?